Milk Protein

 Also known as:

 Milk protein, especially milk protein concentrate, sometimes contains lactose.
-If the label says "lactose free" or "suitable for lactose intolerance", if you see lactase enzyme present, or if sugars are less than or equal to 1 gram, consider this ingredient low FODMAP.
+If the label says "lactose free" or "suitable for lactose intolerance", if you see lactase enzyme present, or if sugars are less than or equal to 1 gram, consider this ingredient low in lactose.

 Learn more →This ingredient is generally considered compatible with a Alphagal diet.